B-Galati/b-galati.github.io/_posts/2016-09-06-install-powerline-debian.md

 I am sure you have noticed that each time we must set the 256 colors mode otherwise it cannot work.

-To finish, all my personal config is my [dotfiles](https://github.com/b-galati/dotfiles) repository.
+To finish, all my personal config is in my [dotfiles](https://github.com/b-galati/dotfiles) repository.
 Questions / Suggestions are welcomed ;-).